 What Is Shoring?

 Shoring is the construction of temporary lateral support for an unsafe structure.
 It provides further safety to the unsafe structure.
-Shoring is used under the following situations:
+Different types of shoring, such as raking shoring, flying shoring, dead shoring are used under the following situations:

 - Bulging out of walls due to poor workmanship.